 Roma funeral wake

-Driving through the old Saxon village of Schonberg I came across a Gypsy funeral wake.
+Driving through the old Saxon village of Schonberg I came across a Roma funeral wake.

 I only stopped to take a couple of photos, but ended up in the courtyard to take part in the very lively proceedings.
 They were incredibly hospitable people but had a hard time understanding that I couldn't drink beer as we were continuing our journey to the Transfagarasan highway.
 They were very animated and seemed genuinely happy that an outsider was showing interest in their culture and not just that of the local Saxon German history.

 On a recent trip to Cluj Napoca I came across these two Roma houses on route.
 Building a big and highly decorated house is becoming the ultimate Roma hallmark of status and wealth, where personal success is often measured by the number of rooms and size of building you own.
 The ancestral roots of the Roma originate in India and I believe you can see that influence in the architecture of these houses, especially the roofs.